nichS21/RayTracer-Rendering/README.md

 ## Setup (easiest way)
+The project includes everything needed to build and run if using Visual Studio.
+If it doesn't work straight from the repo, try the below steps.

-Using Visual Studio 2022, make sure 'vcpkg,'  a C++ dependency manager, is installed with your Visual Studio.
+Using Visual Studio 2022, make sure 'Vcpkg,'  a C++ dependency manager, is installed with your Visual Studio.
 Then:

 1)  Open a terminal within Visual Studio
 2)  type '*vcpkg new --application*'
 3)  then '*vcpkg add port freeglut*'
+4)  make sure enable '*Use Vcpkg Manifest*' under the project properties menu (under vcpkg submenu)

 You should now be able to build and run the application.